akpg01/css_engnbk/README.md

 # css_engnbk
 CSS examples
-This is a compilation of examples and projects in CSS
+This is a compilation of examples and projects coded in HTML, CSS and some JavaScript.